Tailwind Destinations

 All Good Things Belgium

-Day 1- (Saturday- The Weary Travelers Find The Monastery) ~ Arrive at Brussels International Airport where your guide will meet you just outside of the arrivals area.
-Although you’ve just arrived, our coach will be waiting to transfer us out of Belgium and into Holland to visit De Koningshoeven Brewery (La Trappe), the only Trappist Brewery in the world to offer regularly scheduled tours.
+Day 1- (Saturday- The Weary Travelers Find The Monastery) ~ Meet your guide and your driver this morning at the entrance the Hilton Brussels Grand Place, or if you're just arriving in Brussels, Our coach will meet you at the airport.
+From there, they transfer us out of Belgium and into Holland to visit De Koningshoeven Brewery (La Trappe), the only Trappist Brewery in the world to offer regularly scheduled tours.
 After the tour and tasting ends, we’ll enjoy our first lunch together as a group in the midst of the monastery’s beautiful gardens.
-From there, we’ll transfer to our hotel to check in and freshen up.
-At a time to be determined, we’ll meet with a professional guide for an afternoon walking tour of Brussels with a stop along the way at Delirium Cafe.
-Dinner will be at Nuetnigenough, a charming brasserie with an art nouveau facade & interior touches, offering Belgian beers & cuisine.
-The balance of the evening will be free time for you to explore, or rest after the long Trans-Atlantic journey.
+From there, we’ll transfer to our hotel at the famous Het Anker brewery in the town of Mechelin.
+We’ll be able to check-in and freshen up prior to our tour of the world class brewery.
+We’ve made group reservations at their restaurant where you’ll be on your own to order off the menu.
+The balance of the evening will be yours to explore or rest.

 Day 2 (Sunday- Culture and Saxophones) ~ Today we’ll start the day by tasting our way through the world’s chocolate capital on a small group tasting tour in Brussels.
 We’ll visit 6 of the cities most renowned and elegant confectionaries to sample gourmet Belgian Pralines (Truffles) and learn fun facts of the history of chocolate making from a professional guide.